For Visiting Professionals

 - We request that you send us a project title, brief description, and anticipated start and end dates (year is fine) for your project, so we can demonstrate the value of the NERR system for external researchers!
-Please contact the Research Coordinator with these details, and share your publications with us when they come out!
+Please contact the NERR Director with these details, and share your publications with us when they come out!

 Probably!
 We have a dorm that sleeps up to 20 and has a kitchen.
 More details on our dorm policies, and a link to reserve a room, are below in Dormitories.

 Probably!
 We have an external mud room with a boot wash and sink, and two indoor laboratories.
 The labs have fume hoods, drying ovens, a spectrophotometer, deionized water, and other typical lab equipment.
 Please contact us if you’re interested in using lab space.

 The USGS has been studying Grand Bay for over a decade.
 To learn more about what they’ve worked on, check out this interactive Story Map.